 For our research to truly represent the national population, i.e. be ‘Nat Rep’, we must ensure that our achieved sample reflects its distribution.
 Historically, this has required quotas on age, gender, social grade and region, with these being interlocked where possible.

-There are however other characteristics which should be considered when defining the population e.g., physical disability and/or mental health conditions, sexual orientation, gender identity and ethnicity.
+There are however other characteristics which should be considered when defining the population e.g., physical disability and/or mental health conditions, sexual orientation and ethnicity.
 These characteristics now account for a considerable percentage of the UK population and should be included within quota requests to ensure a more inclusive and nationally representative sampling approach.

 The current challenges involved in achieving robust samples of minority groups mean that having quotas at a total level for each minority group is seen as an adequate starting point, i.e. quotas do not need to be interlocked with other variables.
 Given that there are often considerable demographic nuances within minority groups, in future it is hoped that the research sector will be able to evolve this stance as sample accessibility improves.